 Martinez, California

-Honest, advisory real estate in Martinez and the wider central Contra Costa corridor.
-1 documented Martinez closing on $1.05M of local volume (2130 Range Pl, April 2022, $1,050,000).
-Martinez USD (K-12 single district), Alhambra Senior HS, the Contra Costa County seat, Shell Refinery anchor employer, in-city Contra Costa Regional Medical Center (county public hospital), John Muir Walnut Creek (about 15 to 20 min) for Level III NICU.
+Honest, advisory real estate in Martinez, the Contra Costa County seat: a full civic town with the county government complex, an in-city county hospital, and a single school district, that still prices below its central Contra Costa neighbors.
+1 documented Martinez closing on $1.1M of local volume (2130 Range Pl, April 2022, $1,050,000).
+What holds the price ceiling down here is not a short list of amenities but the Shell Refinery job base at the waterfront edge: Martinez USD (K-12 single district) feeds Alhambra Senior HS, the in-city Contra Costa Regional Medical Center serves as the county public hospital, and John Muir Walnut Creek (about 15 to 20 min) covers the Level III NICU (newborn intensive care).

 Why Martinez